bin456789/reinstall/README.en.md

 #### How to Specify the Image Name `--image-name`

-Typically, an ISO will contain multiple system versions, such as Home Edition and Professional Edition.
-The image name `--image-name` is used to specify the version to be installed, and it is case-insensitive when entered.
+An ISO usually contains multiple system editions, such as Home and Pro.
+Therefore, you need to use `--image-name` to specify the system edition (image name) to install, case-insensitive.

 You can use tools like DISM, DISM++, or Wimlib to query the image names included in the ISO.